prakattuladhar/github-build-repo-script/Readme.md

 # GitHub Bulk Repo Setup

+Manage GitHub repos for a class.
+These scripts help you create student repos once, clone them for grading, revert work to a deadline, and optionally clean up local folders to keep only the assignment you are reviewing.

+## Scripts

-Create private GitHub repos for students, add them as collaborators, and seed each repo with a folder structure.
+- `create_course_repos.py`: one-time setup to create private repos in an org, invite students as collaborators, and seed a folder structure.
+- `clone_org_repos.py`: clone all repos from an org into a local directory (supports filters and updates).
+- `revert_to_deadline.py`: reset each local repo to the last commit before a deadline (Central Time, 11:59 PM plus grace).
+- `cleanup_keep_dir.py`: optional cleanup to keep only a specific subdirectory inside each student repo.

 ## Requirements

-- Python 3.9+ (Python 3.8 should work, but 3.9+ is recommended)
+- Python 3.9+ (3.8 may work, but 3.9+ is recommended)
-- A GitHub organization (required).
-If you don't have one yet, create an org in GitHub and use its login name for `--org`.
+- GitHub organization for student repos
-- A GitHub Personal Access Token with `repo` scope and access to the target org
+- GitHub Personal Access Token with `repo` scope (and org access)
-- `requests` library (installed via `requirements.txt`)
+- `git` on PATH (for clone and revert scripts)
+- Dependencies in `requirements.txt`

-## Setup (Step-by-step)
+## Setup

 1) Create and activate a virtual environment (optional but recommended)